The British Council

 Professor John Heathershaw

 PhD, London School of Economics

-I am an internationally recognised researcher in the field of Central Asian Studies.
-I was elected to the board of directors of the Central Eurasian Studies Society for the period 2011-2014 and chaired its book prize committee in 2012-14, as well as chairing its Taskforce on Risk and Safety in Fieldwork, 2015-16.
-I am a member of the board of the European Society for Central Asian Studiesfor the period 2015-19; we will host the biennial conference at Exeter in 2019.
-My work has been influential in Geography and Anthropology as well as IR/Political Science, as measured by invitation to conferences and book projects.
+I was elected to the board of directors of the Central Eurasian Studies Society for the period 2011-2014, serving as chair of its book prize committee in 2012-14 and its Taskforce on Risk and Safety in Fieldwork, 2015-16.
+For 2017-2019, I served as Vice-President of the European Society for Central Asian Studies and chair of the committee for its biennial conference at the University of Exeter in June 2019.

 Links to pre- and post-print versions of my other publications can be found on my Academia.Edu homepage.